Acupuncture doll Ancient acupuncture doll Old acupuncture book Acupressure manual

 The most important theories are yin and yang and the flow of energy around the body, called qi (energy).
 Energy moves from one organ to another throughout the day, known as the Chinese body clock.
 Each organ moves energy to the other in the Five Element sequence of energy transformation.

-3. How acupuncture works
+3. Types of acupuncture

 Ancient Chinese theory believes acupuncture treatment works by regulating the body's flow of energy and bodily fluids such as blood flow and yin and yang on the human body.